 Who’s struggling to keep warm in London and what can the Greater London Authority do to help them?
 These were the central questions that our research team worked to answer in the fuel poverty policy report written for the GLA in partnership with CAG Consultants, Association for the Conservation of Energy and SE2.
-The report lays out the facts and figures that they will need to develop an effective plan for tackling fuel poverty in the city.
+The report collated facts and figures needed to help the GLA to develop an effective plan for tackling fuel poverty across the capital city.

-London faces some unique challenges in tackling fuel poverty – high living costs, a large number of flats and high rise buildings, and higher costs for delivering fuel poverty schemes (due to the city’s size).
-But, there are also some opportunities that London is uniquely placed to take advantage of; an active Mayor’s office with London-wide powers committed to reducing fuel poverty, the planned set up of the not-for-profit energy company, Energy for Londoners, and a range of borough-level fuel poverty schemes which are already working well.
+London faces some unique challenges in tackling fuel poverty – high living costs, a large number of flats and high-rise buildings, and higher costs for delivering fuel poverty schemes (due to the city’s size).
+But, there are also some opportunities that London is uniquely placed to take advantage of; an active Mayor’s office with London-wide powers committed to reducing fuel poverty, the Energy for Londoners programme, and a range of borough-level fuel poverty schemes providing focused local action.

 - Social indicator maps showing the distribution and prevalence of fuel poverty at LSOA level, the changes in the prevalence of fuel poverty between 2011-2014 and the location and distribution of energy inefficient homes with a low SAP rating

 - Profiles of the different types of fuel poor household – showing how fuel poverty cuts across age, ethnicity, income level, disability, type of dwelling, different employment status, tenures and payment and heating methods